staskobzar/amiws/README.md

 ![amiws workflow](https://github.com/staskobzar/amiws/blob/master/doc/amiws.workflaw.png)

-*amiws* proxy can help to build interctive, realtime dashboards for Asterisk PBX single or multiple servers.
+*amiws* proxy can help to build interactive, real-time dashboards for Asterisk PBX single or multiple servers.
 The example of a simple dashboard can be found in directory "web_root".
 Here is how it would look like when connecting two Asterisk PBXs:
 ![web interface](https://github.com/staskobzar/amiws/blob/master/doc/amiws.user.screen.png)